Tumor-infiltrating lymphocytes: Detection and characteristics

 TILs can be found between the tumor cells, as TILs in the stroma surrounding the tumor cells do not count.
 TILs are often found floating around the tumor without actual penetration or action on the tumor cells.
 Histologic definitions for TILs vary.

 CD3 has been used to detect lymphocytes in tumor samples.
 Tumor immune infiltration can also be determined using gene expression methods like Microarray or RNA Sequencing through deconvolution methods such as CIBERSORT.
 Such methods allow for systematic TIL enumeration and characterization of the tumor microenvironment in diverse cancer types and across thousands of tumors, an approach largely led by Ash Alizadeh, Ajit Johnson among others.
-Detection of gene expression specific for different kind of immune cell populations can then be used to determine the degree of lymphocyte infiltration as has been shown in breast cancer.
+Detection of gene expression specific to different kinds of immune cell populations can then be used to determine the degree of lymphocyte infiltration as has been shown in breast cancer.
 An active immune environment within the tumor often indicates a better prognosis as can be determined by the Immunological constant of rejection.